Rush is out at a charity event, but he will be back on Monday.

 I would not want to have a sex change on the Scottish National Health Service.

-Uh the certain places where you want to pay the extra and go private.
+There's certain places where you want to pay the extra and go private.

-She didn't want to pay the extra, but she asked the Army, the Bureau of Prisons, uh, to transfer her to a civilian facility where she said she would get a better level of gender reassignment.
+She didn't want to pay the extra, but she asked the Army, the Bureau of Prisons, to transfer her to a civilian facility where she said she would get a better level of gender reassignment.

 And the Army has turned down her request.

-Defense officials have said the Army doesn't have the medical expertise needed to give Chelsea Manning the best uh sex change treatment.
+Defense officials have said the Army doesn't have the medical expertise needed to give Chelsea Manning the best sex change treatment.

 This is the state, the pitiful state of the United States Army in 2014, folks.

-What kind of army are we if we can't even give a decent sex change operation uh to a national security leaker like Bradley Manning?
+What kind of army are we if we can't even give a decent sex change operation to a national security leaker like Bradley Manning?

-I mean, we ought to be able to have, you know, somebody might be out on the front lines in Afghanistan, and they might be in the mood for a sex change.
+I mean, we ought to be able to have, you know, somebody might be out on the front lines in Afghanistan and they might be in the mood for a sex change.

-And you never know when you might have suppose we do we do have to go into Libya, or we have to go back into uh back into Western Iraq to try and take Fallujah and Ramadi and Rutbar uh back from ISIS.
+Suppose we do have to go into Libya, or we have to go back into back into Western Iraq to try and take Fallujah and Ramadi and Rutbah back from ISIS.

 That's great, isn't it?